-Can you tell me about your feelings and how you are coping since you came home?
+Can you tell me about your feelings, how are you and your partner are coping since she came home from the facility?

 How did others respond to you following the death of your baby?

-• Explore - experiences with partner, family and, friends?
+• Explore - experiences with family, friends?

-Have you had any contacts with health workers since you came home?
+Have you or your partner had any contacts with health workers since she came home?

-- Any routine follow up, explore advice and support - Explore any health problems after the birth, access to care, how health issues impacted on coping with the death of the baby.
+- Any routine follow up, explore advice and support - Explore any health problems for partner after the birth, access to care, how health issues impacted on coping with the death of the baby.

-Explore awareness/access/uptake of the peer support component?
+Explore awareness/access/uptake of the peer support component of the intervention?

-- If they accessed this explore experiences. - Explore potential barriers to uptake (lack of access to phone, costs of calls, texts etc)
+- If they are aware that their partner accessed this, explore experiences. - Explore potential barriers to uptake (lack of access to phone, costs of calls, texts etc)